On a recent trip to Japan I had the opportunity to practice Surrender in the guise of a lost passport, my own!

-However, I seemed to know instinctively there was a deeper reason for this arrangement, beyond that of a lost passport.
-This trip was a spiritual pilgrimage, if you will.
-This was an opportunity to deepen my practice and abandon myself to the moment.
+Yet I instinctively knew there was a reason for what was happening, beyond losing a passport.
+This trip was a spiritual pilgrimage, if you will, and here was an opportunity to deepen my practice and abandon myself to the moment.

 I felt the need to reflect

-So I separated from the group momentarily and thought back to the last time I’d seen the passport.
+I thought about the last time I’d seen the passport.

-It was when I was going through customs.
-I remembered that as the girl was handing it back to me I was being a tad judgmental about an incident which had happened moments before.
+It was going through customs.
+I remembered the girl handing it back to me and feeling a tad judgmental about an incident that happened moments before.

-Ah, judging!
-I closed my eyes and apologised.
-Judging is a practice that I’m trying to give up, so I was grateful for the opportunity to see it.
+Ah, judging, the very practice I’m trying to give up.
+I was grateful for the opportunity to see it.

-I rejoined the group and shortly afterwards the tour guide came running towards us waving his phone and shouting that the passport had been found.
+Shortly afterwards the tour guide came running towards us waving his phone.
+The passport had been found.

-Now if you’ve been to Japan, or more precisely, Haneda airport, you’ll know how large it is.
-It’s absolutely enormous!
-That the passport was found 20 minutes after losing it was a miracle in itself and reinforced what I already knew – this was an arrangement from a higher, unseen dimension and all would be well.
+Now, Haneda airport is absolutely enormous!
+That the passport was found 20 minutes after losing it was a miracle in itself but it reinforced what I already knew – the universe had sent me an opportunity to learn, and all would be well.

 Give up the need to know why things happen

-So I had my week in the beautiful Japanese Alps in a little city called Takayama and it was an awesome time.
+I had a wonderful week in the beautiful Japanese Alps in a little city called Takayama.
 The passport, or lack of it, didn’t interfere with my enjoyment or peace of mind once.

 When we returned to Haneda airport I was taken to a small office and my passport was returned to me.
 And that was that.

-We can never know why things happen but if we surrender in the moment to “everything is to teach us something” and remain calm, miracles can happen!
+We can never know why things happen but if we surrender in the moment to “everything is to teach us something” and remain calm, miracles do happen!

 “Always say “yes” to the present moment.
 What could be more futile, more insane, than to create inner resistance to what already is? what could be more insane than to oppose life itself, which is now and always now?
 Surrender to what is.
 Say “yes” to life — and see how life suddenly starts working for you rather than against you.” ~ Eckhart Tolle